dannsam/xenko-docs/manual/input/mouse.md

 ###Mouse Delta

-Use [MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") to get mouse position since the last update.
+Use [MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") to get the change in mouse position since the last update.
 Use it to analyze mouse movement speed and direction.

 [MouseDelta](xref="SiliconStudio.Xenko.Input.InputManager.MouseDelta") also uses **normalized coordinates**.

 ###Lock Mouse Position

-In many games you don't want mouse pointer to move beyond screen edges.
+In many games you want mouse pointer to move beyond screen edges.
-This feature is very common in FPS games where you need a 360-degree rotation.
+This feature is very common in FPS games where you need a 360-degree camera rotation.
 At the same time, you also want to hide mouse cursor, so that it doesn't confuse the user.

-Xenko allows you to lock mouse position and hide mouse pointer for these purposes.
+Xenko allows you to lock mouse position and hide mouse pointer with the following properties/methods:
-Use the following properties/methods to lock and unlock mouse position:

 | Method/Property | Description |
 | --- | --- |